-Cold Laser Therapy or Low Level Laser Therapy or LLLT
+What is Cold Laser Therapy or Low Level Laser Therapy (LLLT)?

 This is a treatment that uses particular light wavelengths in order to interact with tissue.
 Cold Laser Therapy or Low Level Laser Therapy has earned the reputation of helping to facilitate the healing process.
 It can be used on patients to help eliminate swelling, reduce spasms, eliminate pain and increase functionality for individuals who suffer from a variety of chronic and acute conditions.

 Cold lasers are typically the size of a flashlight and are handheld devices that are used by the clinician.
 Usually the laser is placed directly over the injured area for approximately 30 seconds to several minutes.
 The treatment time refers to the size of the area being treated as well as the dose provided by the cold laser unit.

 During the treatment, non-thermal photons of light which are emitted from the laser, pass through the different layers of skin: the dermis, the epidermis, and the fat tissue located under the skin known as the subcutaneous tissue.
 This specific light is capable of penetrating 2 to 5 cm below the skin at 830nm or 90mw.
 Once the light energy reaches the target area after passing through the layers of the skin, it is absorbed and interacts with the light sensitive elements in the cell.
 This process is similar to photosynthesis in plants.
 When sunlight is absorbed by plants, it is then converted to usable energy and the plant can continue to grow.
 Once the body’s cells absorb this light energy, a series of events in the cell becomes initiated.
 In theory, these events eventually result in reducing pain, increasing intracellular metabolism and reducing edema, inflammation and overall healing time, while normalizing injured or damaged tissue.